Exponential Kleisli monoids as Eilenberg-Moore algebras: Applications

 Let us note that the exponentiable spaces with respect to the cartesian product in $\Int$ are the indiscrete ones (see \cite[Corollary 2.3]{ClaColSon:01}).
 There is nevertheless a family of maps $\kappa_{X,Y}:UX\times UY\to U(X\times Y)$ given by

 (for all $\fx\in UX$, $\fy\in UY$) that makes $(\mU,\tau)$ lax monoidal, and allows us to define a monoidal structure $(-)\xtimes(-)$ on $\Int$.
 The open subsets of the box product $(X,\alpha)\xtimes(Y,\beta)$ of two interior spaces are given by arbitrary unions of open subsets of the form $V\times W$.
 By identifying open subsets of $(X,\alpha)$ with the function space $[X,\two]^\op$ and observing that the Sierpinski space $\two$ is also initially dense in $\Int$, Theorem \ref{thm:3} states that the exponentiable interior spaces are those $X$ whose set of open subsets forms a constructively completely distributive lattice.
-This result faithfully reproduces the topological case, and provides an interesting collection of exponentiable spaces.